foundriesio/docs/source/tutorial/installation-zephyr.rst

 Next, connect to your board's console so you'll be able to see the message printed when you flash the application in the next step.

-- Make sure your board plugged into computer via USB.
+- Make sure your board is plugged into your computer via USB.
 A serial port device (usually named ``/dev/ttyACM0`` or ``/dev/ttyUSB0`` on Linux, but the number may change if you've got other devices plugged in) should be created when the board enumerates if it supports USB serial.

 - Open the device with your favorite serial console program\